Erasing, Transforming, and Noising Defense Network for Occluded Person Re-Identification: Experiments

-For Occluded-REID, most works do not specify their experimental settings (training on Occluded-REID or Market-1501).
-To be fair, we conduct experiments and show performance in both settings.
-We repeat the experiment 10 times as in \cite{IGOAS} and take the mean as the final result.
-As shown in Table \ref{Tab:2}, the proposed method achieves satisfactory results, especially training on Occluded-REID.
+For Occluded-REID, we repeat the experiment 10 times as in \cite{IGOAS} and take the mean as the final result.
+As shown in Table \ref{Tab:2}, the proposed method achieves satisfactory results.
 For example, compared with the optimal pose-guided based method PGFL-KD \cite{PGFL-KD}, the proposed ETNDNet improves the Rank-1 accuracy from 80.7\% to 89.3\%, and mAP from 70.3\% to 81.5\%.
 Compared with the optimal external model-free method FED \cite{FED}, Rank-1 and mAP of ours are improved by 3.0\% and 2.2\%.
 Moreover, IGOAS \cite{IGOAS}, which is based on adversarial learning, the proposed ETNDNet surpasses it by 8.2\% in Rank-1 accuracy.
 Finally, for P-DukeMTMC-reID, as shown in Table \ref{Tab:3}, our method also outperforms state-of-the-art algorithms and achieves significant improvements in mAP, such as 6.8\% over the optimal ISP \cite{ISP}.

 According to the above results, the proposed method has significant advantages for occluded person re-ID, which is mainly attributed to the fact that our adversarial representations fully simulate perturbation caused by various occlusion issues (missing information, position misalignment, and noisy information), and the model trained by the developed GAN-based adversarial defense has the ability to protect the re-ID system from such disturbance, effectively overcoming the adverse effect of occlusion issues on recognition performance.